 The social-emotional climate of the classrooms is a priority for all teachers.
 All children have the right to be treated with respect and to play and learn in a safe, caring and nurturing environment.
-The teaching staff utilizes positive guidance techniques and developmentally appropriate practices in managing children's behavior.
-Undesirable behavior, while a normal part of growing up, is discouraged or redirected.
+The teaching staff utilize positive guidance techniques and developmentally appropriate practices in managing children's behavior.
+When and if undesirable behavior occurs, it is redirected.